odea-project/qAlgorithms/README.md

 and [`libwinpthread-1.dll`](https://github.com/odea-project/qAlgorithms/releases/download/v0.1.1.beta/libwinpthread-1.dll).
 If they are not present on your system already, you can also download them under "Releases" or by clicking on the filenames above.
 There is no need to download the source code.

-To run qAlgorithms, the three .dll files and qAlgorithms.exe must be in the same directory.
+To run qAlgorithms, the three .dll files and qAlgorithms.exe must be in the same directory as the executable.

+If you are unfamiliar with using the shell, keep in mind that you can use relative paths. "." is the current directory and ".." is the directory above the current one.
+When you want to refer to files in your current directory, use ".\\".
+This is also required when running qAlgorithms, provided you did not add it to the PATH system variable.

 ## Linux
 Currently, no Linux releases are provided.
 We recommend you to clone the repository